TrojanSports - USC rallies yet again to top Utah after a frenetic final few minutes

 Back and forth it went.

-Then someone finally missed -- Carlson clanked two free throw attempts and the anticipating in the building rose as the Trojans had another chance to seize control of the lead.
+Then someone finally missed -- Carlson clanked two free throw attempts and the anticipation in the building rose as the Trojans had another chance to seize control of the lead.

-Mathews fed a perfect bounce pass to Okongwu, who had his shot roll off the rim -- but Nick Rakocevic tipped it back in for a 54-52 lead and Utah called timeout with 15.7 second on the clock.
+Mathews fed a perfect bounce pass to Okongwu, who had his shot roll off the rim -- but Rakocevic tipped it back in for a 54-52 lead and Utah called timeout with 15.7 seconds on the clock.

+"I saw when it left his hand it looked a little off to me -- it looked like it was leaning more toward the left, and I just kind of got the lucky bounce where it bounced right to me and I had an easy tip-in," Rakocevic said. "...
+I was in the right place at the right time."

 The Utes gave it to their best player, Allen, but Okongwu not only blocked his drive through the paint but he entirely snatched the ball away as USC took possession with 6 seconds left after a subsequent timeout.